FEMALE ORGASMIC DISORDER

 - Alcohol abuse and tobacco smoking: Alcohol abuse can result in a lack of ability to reach climax.
 Smoking can decrease blood flow to the genitalia and causes an alcohol orgasm.

-- Aging: When we age degenerative changes occur which can affect body functioning, hormones, neurological system and the circulatory.
+- Aging: When we age degenerative changes occur which can affect body functioning, hormones, the neurological system, and the circulatory.
 This can affect sexuality.
-Difference in estrogen levels post menopause and menopausal symptoms, such as night sweats and mood changes, can have an impact on sexuality.
+The difference in estrogen levels post-menopause and menopausal symptoms, such as night sweats and mood changes, can have an impact on sexuality.

 - PSYCHOLOGICAL CAUSES:

 - Cultural and religious beliefs/differences

 - Lack of emotional connectedness with your partner

 - Prolonged unresolved

 - Poor communication of sexual needs, orientation, and preferences